sgrif/hands-on-backbone-notes/10-associations.md

 - define a `permitted_params` method in the form object (assume always `Note` for the time being)
 - Create a `save!` method
-- Delegate `to_json` to the model, and return that in the controller (to properly update `updated_at`)
-  - Note that this won't tell Backbone the updated timestamps on associations.
-    We could write some more complex code to build the association if that behavior was needed

-- On the backbone model, override `toJSON` and set `body_attributes`
-  - Mention the irony that `toJSON` isn't expected to return a JSON string

 - Timestamp isn't updating if we only change the content.
 Unfortunately, `has_one` doesn't take `touch` as an option.